forgaming-pixel/games/README.md

-# games
+# GAMES
-play and earn
+Play and Earn